Outbound iCal links are links from the Nomad Stays Availability System showing your closed dates in an iCalendar format.

 As iCal sharing is done at the 'Room' level the most likely place to be pasting the Nomad Stays link is in the Room Information section for the same room.

-Testing the iCal
+Testing the Outbound iCal Link

 After pasting and saving the Nomad Stays iCal URL in the other system you should test it.